 Language is also an important part of one’s identity.
 This is a tool which connects and identifies us with other members of the same language community.
 Losing a language could therefore mean a loss of who we are.
 In this case it is important to consider how a language is perceived by its speakers.
 If they do not value its importance, they are less likely to teach it to their children.
 This may then result in breaking the relationship between children and grandchildren and affect the way traditional values and knowledge of that particular language community is transmitted (Lewis, cited in Colls, 2009).

 In her passionate response to a dying language of Cree (now spoken by around two hundred thousand people across the Canadian north), Mary Louis Pratt observes,

 ‘Languages disappear only through being displaced by more powerful languages, which by one means or another (mainly by schooling) succeed in interrupting the steady passing down of languages from older to younger speakers.
 Instead of speaking of language death, loss, or murder, linguists often avoid the elegiac and speak of language shift – but this is another imaginative quarantine.
-For, of course, the shift always involves loss, both to the last, long generations who live it and – as they know – to the world that losses the lessons that the language had to teach.’
+For, of course, the shift always involves loss, both to the last, long generations who live it and – as they know – to the world that loses the lessons that the language had to teach.’
 (Pratt, 2014)